 - Contact family in their native language, ask how they are doing, offer support (contact number) for now or in future.
-Keep track of the supports requested. - Work with families on the best method to stay in communication communicating with and supporting all families during school closures.
+Keep track of the supports requested. - Ensure they understand the school districts options for school re-opening and the decisions a family must make to enroll students in school. - Work with families on the best method to stay in communication.